BlenderCN/BlenderPython/Home.md

 Scripting examples are listed in the section to the right.

 **Why Recipes?**
 Because this may be the most convenient way to collect snippets and allow people to contribute updates and fixes.
-The `bpy` documentation is mostly auto-generated and tends to be (October 2015) rather sparse on details; that's fine for most confident python-heads, but people trying to learn python and `bpy` out can benefit more from seeing many short samples.
+The `bpy` documentation is mostly auto-generated and tends to be (October 2015) rather sparse on details; that's fine for most confident python-heads, but people trying to learn python and `bpy`  benefit more from seeing many short samples.

 **Who?**
 The snippets assume some familiarity with Python, some more than others.
 If you are pretty new to Python you'll probably pick up a lot of techniques by experimenting with the examples and breaking / fixing them.
 The aim here isn't strictly to teach Python, but sometimes techniques are described or Python docs are referenced.